chili-publish/studio-sdk-integration-examples/README.md

 # Editor SDK Integration Examples

 In this repository you can find some examples on integrating the editor-sdk.
-We strongly advice to always run your code in a local webserver to ensure all funcations are available.
+We strongly advice to always run your code in a local webserver to ensure all functions are available.

 ## Early Access Program